-The macroinvertebrate taxonomic counts per size class come from an external lab, in the field estimat-edTotalCount.
-This field is corrected for subsampling at the external lab, but is NOT corrected for benthic area.
+Count data can be found in the field estimatedTotalCount, which is corrected for subsampling at the external lab, but is NOT corrected for benthic area.
 Data users will need to refer to the benthicArea presented in the inv_fieldData table and apply this correction to get the number of organisms per square meter of stream, lake, or river bottom.
 All taxon records from a sample should be summed and divided by the benthicArea prior to reporting the total abundance per m2.